sunny-panchal/personal-site/app/data/markdown/blog/onConsciousness.md

 #### Intro
     How do you even describe consciousness?
 Thsi paragraph should really elicit awe about the wonderful reality of consciousness and how amazing it is that something like it exists at all.
 Start introducing concepts such as phenomenological experience, qualia, and the hard problem of AI.
+    Establish my central tennets here.

 #### Consciousness through the ages